Sanjaykumar0924/AOA-Java-M15/EX NO 5D - Flower Planting - Greedy.md

-# EX 5D Flower Planting.
+# EX 5D Flower Planting
 ## DATE: 4.11.25
 ## AIM:
 To write a Java program to for given constraints.